5 reasons why the equine industry needs Apprentice Grooms!

 4. Too many grooms leave the equine industry disheartened

-One not much talked about issue, is the lack of opportunity to grow and develop new skills within a job role – the employer needs what they need from their groom and as long as said groom fulfils that the employer is happy, but the Groom over time may feel a little stagnant,we all like to feel we are moving forward right?
-Then the itchy feet syndrome kicks in and BOOM …all is not so rosy in the garden!
+One not much talked about issue is the lack of opportunity to grow and develop new skills within a job role – the employer gets what they need from their groom and, as long as said groom fulfils that need, the employer is happy.
+However, over time, the groom may feel a little stagnant – we all like to feel we are moving forward right?
+The “itchy feet” syndrome kicks in and, BOOM… all is not so rosy in the garden!
 All too often, once a job is mastered and becomes second nature, grooms feel they have to move on in order to gain increases in job satisfaction.
 It is the human condition, we all want to be stretched and feel we are progressing not just standing still.
-It has become an very common and accepted reason (with reasonable tenure), as a genuine explanation for grooms moving on.
+It has become very common and accepted (with reasonable tenure), as a genuine explanation for grooms moving on from a job.
 Even if a yard doesn’t have the capacity to give their grooms room to grow, there is often opportunity for a groom to gain formal, nationally recognised qualifications via an apprenticeship within that job role, making it worthwhile to the groom to stay put without the loss of opportunity and lack of motivation achievable by stretching oneself.

-The Working Pupil debate rages…. there sometimes seems to be an ‘opportunistic’ lack of understanding of the legal implications of taking on a trainee from some employers, and for others is is a genuine mistake when the term “Working Pupil” is used to describe an ‘informal apprenticeship’ in the literal sense of the word.
-All we can say on the matter is that in employment law terms, there is no such thing as an informal, unregulated/unsupported apprenticeship when it comes to training and remuneration.
-If an employer takes on an inexperienced groom to train themselves without structured training overseen by an official educational body, the “Working Pupil” is simply a trainee, or Junior Groom, and the same National Minimum Wage and employment rights apply as an established groom.
-Despite this, we still see equine job vacancies advertised as “Working Pupil” roles, often with meagre / illegal salary packages made up with part salary and part unofficial training, with no formal qualification to show for it at the end.
-No matter how renowned an establishment or rider may be, a groom being able to tell people they were trained at/by them is never a legal substitute for formal, nationally recognised qualifications and it is not a legally recognised apprenticeship these days.
-An official apprenticeship protects both the employer and employee from stumbling into difficult employment and legal situations, and helps to avoid disappointments and disasters along the way.
+The Working Pupil debate rages… there sometimes seems to be an ‘opportunistic’ lack of understanding of the legal implications of taking on a trainee from some employers, and for others is a genuine mistake when the term “Working Pupil” is used to describe an ‘informal apprenticeship’ in the literal sense of the word.
+All we can say on the matter is that, in employment law terms, there is no such thing as an informal, unregulated/unsupported apprenticeship when it comes to training and remuneration.
+If an employer takes on an inexperienced groom to train themselves without structured training overseen by an official educational body, the “Working Pupil” is simply a trainee or Junior Groom, and the same National Minimum Wage and employment rights apply as an established groom.
+Despite this, we still see equine job vacancies advertised as “Working Pupil” roles, often with meagre/illegal salary packages made up with part salary and part unofficial training, with no formal qualification to show for it at the end.
+No matter how renowned an establishment or rider maybe, a groom being able to tell people they were trained at/by them is never a legal substitute for formal, nationally recognised qualifications and it is not a legally recognised apprenticeship these days.
+An official apprenticeship protects both the employer and employee from stumbling into difficult employment and legal situations and helps to avoid disappointments and disasters along the way.

 If you’re an employer who would like to take on an Apprentice or trainee groom, or a job seeker looking for the opportunity to develop your career, please contact us to discuss the options available to you.
 You can also find lots of information for employers, learners and parents in our Apprentice Zone.